spockele/thesis_code/README.md

     ; ----------------------------------------------------------------------------------
     ; Other parameters
     ; ----------------------------------------------------------------------------------
-    htc_name -str- ; Name of the .htc file in the H2model folder hawc2_path -float- ; File path where the HAWC2 executable is located n_obs -int- ; must be <256
+    htc_name -str- ;      Name of the .htc file in the H2model folder (without ".htc") hawc2_path -float- ;  File path where the HAWC2 executable is located n_obs -int- ;         Number of observer points in HAWC2 must be <256 ;
-    ;
 end HAWC2;
 ;
 begin source ;
     n_rays -int- ;          Defines the number of sound rays (per time step) used for propagation blade_percent -float- ; Defines r = blade_percent * R at which the source is assumed to be located. scope -str- ;           Selects the noise model result to load ('All', 'TI', 'TE', 'ST', 'TP') radius_factor -float- ; Scaling factor for the radius of the sound source sphere end source ;
 ;
 begin propagation ;
-    n_threads -int- ; Defines the number of compute threads used for propagating sound rays models -str-,-str-,... ; Defines which propagation effect models to apply (spherical, atmosphere, ) end propagation ;
+    n_threads -int- ;        Defines the number of compute threads used for propagating sound rays models -str-,-str-,... ; Defines which propagation effect models to apply ('spherical', 'atmosphere', ) end propagation ;
 ;
 begin reception ;